shageenthsandrakumar/Project-Euler/problem_014/README.md

 In 2019, mathematician Terence Tao made significant progress by proving that for "almost all" starting numbers (in a technical density sense), the Collatz sequence eventually reaches a value arbitrarily close to 1.
 However, this "almost all" result still leaves open the possibility of rare exceptions, and proving the sequence reaches exactly 1 for every number remains an open problem.

-The work demonstrates how mathematicians tackle seemingly impossible problems by proving progressively weaker versions.
-Each step brings us closer to the full solution.

 ---

 ## Solution 1: Naive Recursion